Balti language: Yige alphabet

-Basic alphabets
+Basic letters

 Evolution

 Since Pakistan gained control of the region in 1948, Urdu words have been introduced into local dialects and languages, including Balti.
 In modern times, Balti has no native names or vocabulary for dozens of newly invented and introduced things; instead, Urdu and English words are being used in Balti.

 Balti has retained many honorific words that are characteristic of Tibetan dialects and many other languages.